daormar/debasher/doc/design_doc_resident.md

 - **Not tolerated**: machine crash or power loss (see above), disk corruption, and processes that misbehave instead of crashing (Byzantine faults).
-- **The `Supervisor` is not itself supervised.** If it dies, the nodes keep running with their state, but nobody relaunches a crashed node until the `Supervisor` is relaunched by hand.
+- **The `Supervisor` is not itself supervised.** If it dies, the nodes keep running with their state, but nobody relaunches a crashed node, and no FIFO is held (see held FIFO in the Glossary), until the `Supervisor` is relaunched by hand.
 No mechanism covers this (see "Supervising the `Supervisor`" in Future work).

 **Note on `fsync`, and why the level above is enough for now.** When a process writes to a file, the operating system copies the data into its own memory (the